deepakvenkat/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

+We see that the mean has remained the same.

 To find the difference in total steps, the difference from the `complete_steps`
 and `complete_activity` are calculated